 By choosing to pay a slightly higher fee families can help us support live-able wages for the staff.
 This program is voluntary and in no way influences the experience children receive, yet it offers the opportunity for families to take an active role in supporting the true cost of high quality early care and education

 5 days 4 days 3 days 2 days

 Full Days 246 204 163 113

 Full Days 263 219 184 129

 Half Days 208 176 144 108

-Act 166 Funding: School districts offer funding for preschool tuition for children who will be three years or older before September 1, 2016.
-Anyone who applies for funding will receive a tuition discount of $3092 for the school year.
+Act 166 Funding: School districts offer funding for preschool tuition for children who will be three years or older before September.
+Anyone who applies for funding will receive a tuition discount of approx. $3000 for the school year (varies per year).
 The discount will be subtracted from tuition from September 1 - April 30.
 From May 1 - August 31 the family will be obligated to pay the full price of child care following the above child care fee schedule.
 Each family must complete a registration packet for the district of residence and be approved by the district prior to receiving the discount.
-Please contact your local school district to find out about the process.
+Please contact your local school district to learn more out about the process.